 Posted at 23:04h

 James Sintros is a Boston-based director, consultant, philanthropist, and investor, who serves on the boards of corporations, educational and healthcare institutions and charitable foundations around the world.
 He has successfully raised capital and established companies both private and publicly traded.
 During his long and diverse career, he has served as Senior Advisor to the Chairman and CEO of the Monitor Group, as CEO of Sportamy, Inc., assisted in the establishment and growth of Hult International Business School, and continues to hold various roles in international motor racing and race driver development activities.
-He is now also serving as Executive Director of Nexus FrontierTech.
+He is now also serving as Chairman of Nexus FrontierTech.

 How were you first introduced to Nexus FrontierTech?